All Episodes

 Why are we granting amnesty?

-Why are we providing lip service to border security?
+Why are we providing lip service to Border Security?

 Why are we doing it?

-One scenario is that there are 11 or 12 million people here who are not legal.
+I mean, if you've got two scenarios, one scenario is that there are 11 or 12 million people here who are not legal.

-They have violated the law incoming, but they're here.
+They have violated the law in coming, but they're here.

 And they're doing things.